Curtis Institute of Music: 20th century

 Under Josef Hofmann as director, Curtis made several new changes to advance the school's standards and publicize the school.
 Hofmann reduced enrollment to ensure that students would receive individualized attention.
 Curtis initiated weekly radio broadcasts through CBS in 1929.
 The Curtis String Quartet was established in 1928 and lasted until 1981.
 From 1931 to 1941, Fritz Reiner served as the conductor of the Curtis Orchestra, who toured with the orchestra throughout the country and broadcast the orchestra on the radio.
 The school held its first commencement a decade after opening, awarding Bachelor of Music and Master of Music degrees.

 Starting in the late 1920s, Curtis made significant changes to fully support students financially.
 In 1928, Mrs. Louis Bok expanded the school's first endowment of $500,000 to $12.5 million.
+With the new endowment, the school purchased several Steinway pianos and enough instruments for an orchestra so that students would not have to pay for instruments.
 The school started providing summer residency programs for advanced students in the United States or Europe.
 The new funds further allowed all students to study at Curtis at no cost.

-Since 1928, the institute has not charged tuition; it provides full scholarships to all admitted students.
+Since 1928, the institute has not charged tuition and provides full scholarships to all admitted students with an estimated value over $50,000 per year as of 2026.
 Instead, students pay comprehensive fees and other additional fees to cover the cost of maintaining buildings, health insurance, meal plans, a library fee, and a graduation fee.
-As of fall 2023, the comprehensive fee for Curtis is $3,500, and the health insurance fee, which can be waived if a parental health insurance plan provides adequate protection, of $2,500.
-With the new endowment, the school purchased several Steinway pianos and enough instruments for an orchestra so that students would not have to pay for instruments.
+As of fall 2023, the comprehensive fee for Curtis is $3,500, and the health insurance fee is $2,500 which can be waived if other insurance plans provide adequate protection.
+Living in an on-site dormitory is mandatory the first two years, for students over age 18, and as of 2026 room and meal plan fees are $25,787 for a single room and $22,567 for a shared room.

 The school faced financial difficulties in the 1930s, decreased enrollment, and had to remove some departments and reduce salaries.
 Josef Hoffman resigned in 1938 and was succeeded by Randall Thompson, who became director in 1939 and held the post for two years.
 Thompson introduced mandatory weekly lectures providing an overview of music history.
 Violinist Efrem Zimbalist, who had become the head of the violin department in 1930 at Curtis, replaced Thompson as director in 1941.
 Under Zimbalist, the institute focused more on training soloists and cutting down on costs, which became especially necessary during the war years.
 This focus caused a shift away from orchestra, opera, and chamber music and a reduction of the instrumental faculty.
 Due to the war, enrollment decreased from 223 in 1937 to 100 in 1942.
 In 1944, the Curtis Alumni Association established a concert office to assist graduates in their professions.